remykarem/remykarem.github.io/books-src/system-design-book/src/strategies/retry-mechanism.md

 - [Reliability](../goals/reliability.md)

 Backoff policies
+- Count: How many more times to retry?
 - Frequency: Exponential backoff
 - Randomness: Jitter can prevent synchronised retries
 - Selective: Not all failures should be retried.
 For example, 4xx is usually because of the request itself.